Holidays in Khao Lak

 (above) Koh Tachai - Kids loved it!
 More about this day on the blog : Day Trip to Koh Tachai.

 Another reason for stopping in Khao Lak was to take a step back in time.
-My son is now 8 1/2 years old.
-He was born 2 weeks after "the" tsunami.
+My son was born 2 weeks after "the" tsunami.
 I won't dwell on my thoughts on this page, but have written about it before (see Tsunami Memories).
 Khao Lak was hit much harder than Phuket.
 While about 300 people died in Phuket, the tsunami killed at least 3,000 people in the Khao Lak area including tourists, many locals, a grandson of the King too.
 The area just north of Khao Lak at a village called Ban Nam Khem was especially bad.
 A tsunami memorial has been built here which I wanted to visit, and we also wanted to stop at the police boat - it was carried more than 1km inland and has been kept there as a memorial - and now a larger memorial and museum is under construction around it.
 Well, we wanted to stop and pay our respects.

 (above) Tsunami memorial.
 The wall is embedded with names, and some photos too.
 People who died.
 Our kids know about the tsunami.
 I think this place made them think for a while.
 More information on the blog : Khao Lak Tsunami Memorials.